pmikstacki/bsharp/docs/parser/overview.md

 # Parser Overview

-The BSharp parser is the core component responsible for transforming C# source code into a structured Abstract Syntax Tree (AST).
-Built using the `nom` parser combinator library, it provides a robust and extensible foundation for parsing modern C# syntax.
+The BSharp parser is the core component of an alternative C# compiler implementation, responsible for transforming C# source code into a structured Abstract Syntax Tree (AST).
+Built using the `nom` parser combinator library, it provides a robust and extensible foundation for parsing modern C# syntax as part of a complete compiler toolchain.

 ## Architecture

-The parser follows a modular architecture with clear separation of concerns:
+As part of the BSharp compiler, the parser follows a modular architecture with clear separation of concerns.
+The parser serves as the frontend of the compiler pipeline, feeding structured AST data to subsequent compilation phases:

 ### Core Parser Infrastructure (`src/parser/`)